Nursing Roles in ECMO: And Other Recommended Reading from AJN’s November Issue

 Geneline Barayuga, MSN RN

-The ED and ICU teams at Mount Sinai Queens, a 165-bed hospital with 70,000 annual ED visits in Queens, New York, performed a quality improvement (QI) project by developing a collaborative approach between the ICU and ED charge nurses to reduce the median […]
+The ED and ICU teams at Mount Sinai Queens, a 165-bed hospital with 70,000 annual ED visits in Queens, New York, performed a quality improvement (QI) project by developing a collaborative approach between the ICU and ED charge nurses to reduce the median boarding time […]

 2023-12-11T10:17:23-05:00December 11th, 2023|Nursing, Quality improvement|0 Comments